freeCodeCampGuam/GameDevBootcamp/tips_n_tricks/week2.md

 ![](lava-sin.gif)![](catch-sin.gif)

+This tutorial isn't going to teach you how to do all the effects that `sin` and `cos` allow us to do or even the common ones; because there are just way too many!
+Instead, this tutorial will aim to help you get a better grasp of how `sin` and `cos` works and hopefully demonstrate some of the many places it can be used.

 ### Understanding `sin` and `cos`

 Let's take a step back now and try to understand what's actually happening here.